HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/integration/rendering_business_card_person_tag.md

 ## Customizing the Business Card component

-- Unlike Person Cards, the current Business Card component does not support any customization, such as adding or removing fields.
+Unlike Person Cards, the current Business Card component does not support any customization such as adding or removing fields.
 However, you can fully replace the existing system module or web component to your liking.
-For detailed instructions on how to replace and customize the Business Card component, refer to the [Customizing Business Card Component](./customization/customizing_business_card_component.md) page.
+For detailed instructions on how to replace and customize the Business Card component, refer to the [Customizing the Business Card component](./customization/customizing_business_card_component.md) page.